laurentem0514/Roadtrip/README.md

 # Roadtrip
 TO DO

-- style modal (including radio and submit buttons)
-- style landing page with form
+- style landing page with form - flexbox
-- add header to game page to display form info from landing page

 - send player back to start on time out AND on wrong answer
-- position car
+- position car - decide on background size and find coords again per state
+- change timer duration

 - game instructions